 Chain of Custody Explained

 Informational only (no legal advice).
-Foundational chain-of-custody concepts for preservation-first digital evidence handling and defensible documentation.
+Foundational chain-of-custody concepts for preservation-first digital evidence handling and defensible records.

-Chain of custody is the continuous, documented history of how digital evidence is handled—from authorized collection through secure storage, controlled transfer, and delivery for later legal or forensic review.
+Chain of custody is the continuous recorded history of how digital evidence is handled—from authorized acquisition through secure storage, controlled transfer, and delivery for later legal or forensic review.

 Its purpose is not interpretation or analysis.
 It exists to provide traceability, transparency, and integrity so preserved information remains reliable for any downstream use.

-- Confirms evidence was preserved within defined authorization and scope
+- Confirms evidence was preserved under recorded authority and agreed engagement terms

 - Helps demonstrate the data remained materially unchanged after collection

-- Documents secure storage and controlled transfer conditions
+- Records secure storage and controlled transfer conditions

 - Supports readiness for independent expert review if later required

-Well-structured documentation does not determine outcomes.
+Well-structured records do not determine outcomes.
 It helps ensure the information relied upon in evaluation remains trustworthy and defensible.

 What chain of custody is not